Prasham-Patel/rl_projects/README.md

 # rl_projects
-This repository contains all the toy problems solved to learn RL based control
+This repository contains all the toy problems solved to learn RL based control.